team-toast/DAIHard/audit-info/high_level_feature_spec.md

 The **Custodian** has deposited `tradeAmount` DAI into the Trade, and has the final burn/release decision in the Judgment phase (more on this below, under **Judgment Phase**).
 The Custodian can be thought of as a mixture of a *customer* and *judge*, and it is in the Custodian's interest to burn the DAI if the Beneficiary does not deliver whatever `terms` were set forth upon Trade creation.
 Otherwise, he can manually release or let the auto-release occur after `autoreleaseInterval` (more on this under **Phase Intervals, Auto\* Behavior, and Poke()**).

 The **Beneficiary** has deposited a smaller `beneficiaryDeposit` into the Trade, and has the claim/abort decision in the Committed phase (more on this below, under **Committed Phase**).
-Crucially, the Beneficiary is the only possible recipient of the Trade's balance once the trade moves to the Judgment phase.
+Crucially, the Beneficiary is the only possible recipient of the Trade's balance once the trade moves to the Judgment phase *if the DAI is not burned*.
 The Beneficiary can be thought of as a *worker*, *courier* or *entrepreneur*, and it's in the Beneficiary's interest to satisfy the Custodian regarding whatever `terms` were set forth upon Trade creation.

 ## The `Initiated` Event and the `terms` Argument